 5. Treharn of Ffawyddog Farm, Llangeinor

-Meanwhile, their brother, William Treharne had a child, also called William Treharn with a Mary Williams (outside of marriage) - this William went on to marry Elizabeth - and farmed in Llangeinor.
-They had many children, but one of the younger ones, Llewelyn Treharne, went to live at Ffawyddog farm with his Uncles and Aunts from an early age (from before age 8) and eventually managed the farm after them.
+Meanwhile, another brother, William Treharne had a child, also called William Treharn with a Mary Williams (outside of marriage) - this William went on to marry Elizabeth - and farmed in Llangeinor.
+They had many children, but one of the younger ones, Llewelyn Treharne, went to live at Ffawyddog farm with his Uncles and Aunts from a very young age and eventually managed the farm after them.

 William (1752 – 1835) & Elinor (1753 – 1837, born Davies) Treharn

-1748 (Possible) St Cein church, Llangeinor, records show a baptism for William Treharn to William and Ann Thomas Treharne.
+1748 (Possible) St Cein church, Llangeinor, records show a baptism for a William Treharn to William and Ann Thomas Treharn.

 1786 May.
-Marriage certificate for William Treharn and Elinor Davies, both of Llangeinor (In Glamorgan Marriage Index pre-1837).
+Marriage certificate for William Treharn and Elinor Davies, both of Llangeinor [ref: 003].
 In presence of William Hopkins and David Thomas.

 1789 – birth of William Treharn to William and Elinor Treharn.

 1795 – birth of Catherine & Elenor Treharn (twins) to William and Elinor Treharn.
-Note in 1861 census Catherine gives her birthplace as “Lawddog”, Llangeinor, presumably Ffawyddog farm (Source: Langeinor, St Cein records).
+In 1861 census Catherine gives her birthplace as “Lawddog”, Llangeinor, presumably Ffawyddog farm.
 Catherine went on to marry Jenkin John.

 1798 Bishops Transcripts for Llangeinor show that at St Cein church, John Parry was curate and William Treharne was church warden.